 The reasons for working as an au pair in Spain are many:

 - The Spanish language.
-Spanish is the second most spoken language in the world by native speakers, a true ally to grow new professional, academic and personal opportunities in Spain and most Latin American countries.
+Spanish is the second most spoken language globally by native speakers, a faithful ally to grow new professional, academic and personal opportunities in Spain and most Latin American countries.

 - The climate.
 In Spain, we can find different types of climates.
-The climate of Northern Spanish cities has nothing to do with that of Southern Spanish cities, but as the saying goes – “variety is the spice of life”.
+The climate of Northern Spanish cities has nothing to do with Southern Spanish towns, but as the saying goes – “variety is the spice of life”.

 - The gastronomy.
 This is something Spanish people are proud of.
 If you want to bond quickly with Spanish people, enjoy and talk well about the food!
 Every city has its typical dishes, and they are all extraordinary.

 - Spanish people.
-As it happens everywhere, everyone will be different and you can’t expect all people from a certain country to behave exactly the same (beware of stereotypes)!
+As it happens everywhere, everyone will be different, and you can’t expect all people from a particular country to behave the same (beware of stereotypes)!
 But in general, Spanish people are warm-hearted, welcoming, outgoing and friendly people.

 - Rich culture & history.
-Civilizations after civilizations such as the Pre-Romans, the Celtic and the Iberians, to the Romans, Phoenicians, Carthaginians, the Greeks, and the Arabs, have made of Spain of what is it today.
-Living in Spain is taking a journey to the past, present, and future of human history.
+Civilization after civilization, from the Pre-Romans, the Celtic and the Iberians, to the Romans, Phoenicians, Carthaginians, the Greeks, and the Arabs, have made Spain what is it today.
+Living in Spain is like taking a journey to human history’s past, present, and future.

 - Tourism.
-Spanish cities enclose boast of many wonderful spots that delight both locals and tourists.
+Spanish cities enclose boast many beautiful spots that delight both locals and tourists.

 - Nightlife.
-The strong tourist activity of the country means that cities such as Madrid or Barcelona have a nightlife like no other in the world.
+The intense tourist activity of the country means that cities such as Madrid or Barcelona have nightlife like no other in the world.

-What are some of the general requirements to be an au pair in Spain?
+What are some general requirements to be an au pair in Spain?

-- For non-EU nationals: only those whose mother tongue is English or Chinese and only if they contract private medical insurance for their stay in Spain.
+- For non-EU nationals: only those whose mother tongue is English or Chinese and with private medical insurance for their stay in Spain.

 - Having experience and interest in working with children.